Textualize/textual/docs/guide/widgets.md

 We've added a style to the checkerboard which is the color of the highlighted square, with a default of "darkred".
 We will need this when we come to render the highlighted square.

 We've also added a [reactive variable](./reactivity.md) called `cursor_square` which will hold the coordinate of the square underneath the mouse.
-Note that we have used [var][textual.reactive.var] which gives as reactive superpowers but won't automatically refresh the whole widget, because we want to update only the squares under the cursor.
+Note that we have used [var][textual.reactive.var] which gives us reactive superpowers but won't automatically refresh the whole widget, because we want to update only the squares under the cursor.

 The `on_mouse_move` handler takes the mouse coordinates from the [MouseMove][textual.events.MouseMove] object and calculates the coordinate of the square underneath the mouse.
 There's a little math here, so let's break it down.